EyalMichaeli/SaSPA-Aug/README.md

 - **Aircraft, Cars, and DTD**: Downloaded automatically via torchvision to the local folder `data/<dataset_name>`.
 - **CUB**: Download from [Caltech-UCSD Birds-200-2011](https://www.vision.caltech.edu/datasets/cub_200_2011/) to `data/CUB`.
 - **CompCars**: Download from [CompCars dataset page](https://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/) to `data/compcars`.
-We use only the `CompCars-parts` partition.
+Ensure the folder structure is as follows: <repo_path>/data/compcars/...
+It includes folders such as 'image', 'label', 'train_test_split', etc. We use only the `CompCars-parts` partition.

 #### Dataset Splits
 If the original dataset does not include a validation set, file names splits are provided in `fgvc/datasets_files` and are loaded automatically.

 #### Using Weights & Biases (wandb)
 In our experiments, we utilize [Weights & Biases (wandb)](https://wandb.ai/site) for training monitoring.
-The traning script auto-connects to wandb.
+The training script auto-connects to wandb.
 To disable this, set the DONT_WANDB variable in train.py to True.

 ## Running the Code